Population model (evolutionary algorithm): Parallelism

 Since both population models imply population partitioning, they are well suited as a basis for parallelizing an EA.
 This applies even more to cellular EAs, since they rely only on locally available information about the members of their respective demes.
 Thus, in the extreme case, an independent execution thread can be assigned to each individual, so that the entire cEA can run on a parallel hardware platform.
 The island model also supports parallelization, e.g. by assigning a processor to each island.
 If the subpopulations of the islands are organized panmictically, all evaluations of the descendants of a generation can be parallelized additionally.
 In real-world applications the evaluations are usually by far the most time-consuming part.
 Of course, it is also possible to design the island sub-populations as cEAs, so that the statements made before about parallelizing cEAs apply.
 In this way, hierarchical population structures with the appropriate parallelizations can be created.
-Not only comparatively expensive computer clusters but also inexpensive graphics cards (GPUs) can be used for parallelization.
+Not only comparatively expensive computer clusters but also inexpensive graphics cards (GPUs) or the computers of a grid can be used for parallelization.

 However, it is important to stress that cEAs, or EAs with a population distributed across islands, represent a search model that differs in many ways from traditional EAs.
 Moreover, they can run on both sequential and parallel platforms, which highlights the fact that model and implementation are two different concepts.